openUC2/UC2-GIT/APPLICATIONS/APP_POL_Stress_Birefringence/Readme.md

 ## <img src="./IMAGES/E.png" width="40"> Results

-You will find basic version of Stress Birefringence experiment without an extra light source below.
+You will find the basic version of the Stress Birefringence experiment without an extra light source below.
 A sample is placed in the setup, and color patterns can be observed clearly.
-Polarization of a light ray is rotated after passing through a birefringent material and the amount of rotation is dependent on wavelength.
+The polarization of a light ray is rotated after passing through a birefringent material and the amount of rotation is dependent on wavelength.

 The printed cube parts were assembled and the result images of experiences were taken for 3 different birefringent materials.